Automations

 - S3 Intelligent Tiering - S3 storage optimization

-- ENI Finder - Unattached ENI detection
+- Unattached Network Interface Finder - Unattached ENI detection

 - Automation Reports - Execution history and downloads